LightningCreations/lclib/doc/Vector.md

 * BytesReadable
 * BytesWritable

 ### Notes ###

 `NaN` values are not acceptable values for any function or constructor of Vec2.
-If a `NaN` value is a paramater for a constructor or method call, or an operand of any of Vec2's overload operators, the behavior is undefined.
+If a `NaN` value is a paramater for a constructor or method call, or an operand of any of Vec2's overload operators, or is assigned to either member of a `Vec2` object, the behavior is undefined.

 ### Type Requirements ###

-`T` shall satisfy the requirements of *Numeric* or the program is ill-formed.
-If the semantic requires of *Numeric* are not met, the behavior is undefined.
+`T` shall satisfy the requirements of *Numeric* or the program is ill-formed, no diagnostic required.

-Additionally, `T` may not be a specialization of Vec2 or the program is ill-formed.
+If `T` is a specialization of Vec2 or of Matrix, the program is ill-formed.

 ### Class Synopsis ###